munificent/magpie/doc/site/markdown/multimethods.md

 Here, both methods match because an instance of `Child` is also an instance of `Parent`.
 In this case, the second method specialized to `is Child` wins because `Child` is a subclass of `Parent`.

-There is a similar rule for sibling classes.

-    :::magpie
-    defclass ParentA
-    end

-    defclass ParentB
-    end

-    defclass Child is ParentA, ParentB
-    end

-    def sayParent(is ParentA)
-        print("ParentA")
-    end

-    def sayParent(is ParentA)
-        print("ParentA")
-    end

-    sayParent(Child new())

-Here, `ParentB` will win because comes *after* `ParentA` in `Child`'s list of parents.
-Because Magpie only allows a single inheritance path to any class, these two rules are enough to order any pair of classes that are related to each other.

 ### Record Ordering

 It's possible for two record patterns to match the same argument.